Hydra9268/ZGESO/README.md

 ### Zygor Guide Bug Reporting Functions

-Creates a Bug Report in a Dedicated Window
+Creates a Bug Report in a dedicated window for the current guide step
 ```lua
 /run d(ZGV.BugReport:ShowReport())
 ```